vierivincent15/administrator-accenture/README.md

 ##  User Side

 - The other half of this project (user) can be found in the following github link: https://github.com/pencilleaf/Ticket-system-accenture

+##  System Testing

+- System testing as well as frontend testing of this project can be found in the following github link: